Increase the impact of your work. Share your data and code for others to view, build upon, and reuse.

-Benefits of data and code sharing include:
+Benefits to sharing your data and code include:

 - Improving the discoverability of your data by hosting it in an easily accessible repository.